distribution/distribution/docs/deploying.md

 These examples assume the following:

-- Your registry will be accessible on `https://myregistry.domain.com/`.
+- Your registry URL is `https://myregistry.domain.com/`.
 - Your DNS, routing, and firewall settings allow access to the registry's host on port 5000.
 - You have already obtained a certificate from a certificate authority (CA).